oxdjww/oxdjww.github.io/index.md

 Hi!
 I'm oxdjww
 <br>
-I am a undergraduate at Soongil University of Department of Software Engineering.
+I am a undergraduate at Soongil University of Department of Software Engineering. <br>
+(currently taking a temporary leave of absence from the school)
 <br>

 ## Interest in..

-I'm interested in server dev and information security.
+I'm interested in server development and information security.

 <br>